 Preheat the oven to 350 degrees.

-To make the Cashew-Tofu Ricotta, add the cashews to a food processor and process until fine and crumbly.
+Make the Cashew-Tofu Ricotta: Add the cashews to a food processor and process until fine and crumbly.
 Then add the tofu in chunks, nutritional yeast, lemon juice, salt, basil, oregano and garlic powder to the food processor.
 Pulse until well combined and pretty smooth.

 Assembling the lasagna: Add about 1 cup of marinara sauce to the bottom of a large lasagna pan.
 Spread it around evenly.
 Next add 4-5 lasagna noodles (uncooked).
 Spread half of the Cashew-Tofu Ricotta on top of the noodles.
 Top with half of the spinach.
 Add about 1 cup of the marinara sauce over the spinach, then place 4-5 lasagna noodles on top.
 Spread the rest of the Ricotta over the noodles, then the rest of the spinach.
 Place 4-5 more noodles on top of the spinach, and then pour the rest of the sauce over the top, evenly.

 Cover tightly with foil.
 Bake for 1 hour.
-Let cool at least 15 minutes before cutting and serving.
-Serve with non-dairy cheese on top if desired, but it's really not necessary.
+Let cool at least 15 minutes before cutting and serving. (see below if using optional mozzarella topping)